alkiranet/terraform-provider-alkira/docs/resources/segment.md

 - **asn** (Number) The BGP ASN for the segment.
 Default value is `65514`.
 - **id** (String) The ID of this resource.
 - **reserve_public_ips** (Boolean) Default value is `false`.
 When this is set to `true`.
-Alkira reserves IPs which can be used to create underlay tunnels between an external service and Alkira.
-For example the reserved IPs may be used to create tunnels to the Akamai Prolexic.
+Alkira reserves public IPs which can be used to create underlay tunnels between an external service and Alkira.
+For example the reserved public IPs may be used to create tunnels to the Akamai Prolexic.